Chicken Curry Soup is cozy and comforting with tender shredded chicken, baby gold potatoes, an incredible seasoning blend, and lots of veggies.

 Instructions

-• SAUTE AROMATICS: Heat 1/4 cup coconut oil in a large pot over medium heat.
-Add finely diced onion, diced carrots, diced pepper, minced garlic, minced ginger (reduce ginger if sensitive to ginger).
-Season with 1/8 teaspoon each of salt and pepper, and sauté, stirring occasionally until onion is translucent and veggies begin to soften, 8-10 minutes.
+• Heat coconut oil in a large pot over medium heat.
+Be sure to measure the coconut oil while it’s solid.
+Add finely diced onion, diced carrots, diced pepper, minced garlic, and minced ginger.
+Season with 1/8 teaspoon each of salt and pepper.
+Sauté, stirring occasionally, until onion is translucent and veggies begin to soften, 8–10 minutes.

-• SEASONINGS: Sprinkle the sugar over veggies and sauté to begin the caramelization, about 3-4 more minutes.
-Add 2 tablespoons red curry paste and seasonings: 1 tablespoon curry powder, 1 teaspoon garam masala, 1/2 teaspoon ground cumin, 1/2 teaspoon ground coriander, 1/4 teaspoon red pepper flakes, and salt and pepper to taste (I add 1/4 teaspoon of each).
+• Sprinkle the sugar over veggies and sauté about 3–4 more minutes.
+Add red curry paste, curry powder, garam masala, ground cumin, ground coriander, red pepper flakes, 1/4 teaspoon salt, and 1/4 teaspoon pepper.
 Sauté for 1 minute, stirring constantly.

-• POTATOES: Add the potatoes and season again with salt and pepper (I add 1/4 teaspoon each).
-Cook, still over medium heat, stirring frequently, for 5 minutes.
+• Cut the potatoes into 1/2-inch pieces and add to the pot.
+Season again with 1/4 teaspoon each of salt and pepper.
+Keep cooking over medium heat, stirring frequently, for 5 minutes.

-• ADD LIQUID: Pour in chicken stock and coconut milk, and season once again with salt and pepper (I add 1/4 teaspoon salt and 1/8 teaspoon pepper).
+• Pour in chicken stock and coconut milk, and season with 1/4 teaspoon salt and 1/8 teaspoon pepper.

-• SIMMER: Bring to a boil over high heat and scrape up any bits that have formed on the bottom of the pot.
-Reduce the heat, to medium or until the soup is at a rapid simmer (bubbling at edges).
-Cook, stirring occasionally, until soup has reduced down and thickened and potatoes are tender, about 18-25 minutes.
+• Bring to a boil over high heat and scrape up any bits that have formed on the bottom of the pot.
+Reduce heat to medium but keep the soup at a rapid simmer.
+Cook, stirring occasionally, until soup has reduced down and potatoes are tender, about 18–25 minutes.

-• CHICKEN AND PEAS: Add in chicken, frozen peas, and another 1/4 teaspoon salt (or salt as needed).
-Stir well into the soup and cook until warmed through, about 1-2 minutes.
+• Add in chicken, frozen peas, and more salt as needed.
+Stir and cook until warmed through, about 1–2 minutes.
 Remove from heat and stir in the cilantro.

-• SERVE: Divide among bowls and top with more fresh cilantro and a squeeze of fresh lime.
+• Divide among bowls and top with more fresh cilantro and a squeeze of fresh lime.
 Sprinkle in some chopped cashews if desired.
-Serve alongside toasted naan bread (See Note 2).
+Serve alongside toasted naan bread.

 Recipe Notes